Alexei Navalny apparently moved from prison | DW | 12.03.2021

 A post on Alexei Navalny's Twitter account on Friday said he had been moved from a jail in Russia's Vladimir region and his whereabouts were not initially known.

-The Krelin critic had been set to travel to a penal colony to serve his prison sentence, according to a public commission in February.
+The Kremlin critic had been set to travel to a penal colony to serve his prison sentence, according to a public commission in February.

 The news came as dozens of countries called on Russia to release Navalny, saying his imprisonment was unlawful and demanding an investigation into his poisoning last year.